NLO Merging

 This switch will allow the processing of POWHEG NLO events in the NL3 merging scheme.
 Please note that, in order for this to work smoothly, the switch Merging:doNL3Tree and the switch Merging:doNL3Subt have to be turned off.
 As for the estimation of cross sections, it is mandatory to set the correct value of Merging:nRequested.

 Also in this case, the NLO merging weight of the events can be accessed by calling the function double Info::mergingWeightNLO().
 This weight should also be used when printing (or histogramming) events.
 For Merging:doNL3Loop = on, the weight double Info::mergingWeightNLO() is either one or zero (see Appendix E in [Lon13]).
-After the processing of POWHEG NLO events, main87.cc continues by generating explicit phase space subtractions.
+After the processing of POWHEG NLO events, explicit phase-space subtractions are generated.
 This is facilitated by the following switch.

 flag Merging:doNL3Subt (default = off)